Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 Does Raven have a graph view?

-Is Raven really faster than Obsidian?
+Is Raven faster than Obsidian?

 Does Raven work on Windows, Linux, or Android?